jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 Rough plan:

 - [x] Remove detail from products doc.
-- [x] Split main project docs into 2: content about the diagrammatic programming language and content outside of that subject area.
+- [x] Split main planning docs into 2: content about the diagrammatic programming language and content outside of that subject area.
 - [x] Or read some sub projects docs.

 I had those plans with it, but did nothing about them this day.